sungw3/AdvancedWebProgramming_APItizers/README.md

 However, the mood engine is not yet properly implemented, and we are currently fixing minor bugs, including those related to online/offline functionality, UI issues, room passwords, and host permissions.

 (06/05) After modifying the code, we confirmed that the mood engine and message color changes work correctly in real-time chat, and fixed the on/offline behavior bugs as well as UI bugs.
-We plan to fix bugs related to 'room password settings, host permissions, and offline time,' and add a 'user account deletion' feature in the future.
+We plan to fix bugs related to 'room password settings, host permissions, and offline time,' and add a 'user account deletion, exit room' features in the future.